Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Methodology: Hierarchical Bayesian Optimization

 In summary, the essence of HiBO's search-tree-based partitioning strategy involves: 1) utilizing machine learning techniques to partition the search space, aiming to maximize the difference of sampling potential across partitions; and 2) applying UCT to quantitatively assess such potential of each partition while balancing the exploration and exploitation.

-\subsection{Dynamic and Adaptive Search Tree Construction}
+\subsubsection{Dynamic and Adaptive Search Tree Construction}

-In addition to the procedures described for search space partitioning, we address two additional concerns regarding the proposed strategies:

-\begin{itemize} \itemsep{0em} \item \textbf{Computational Cost}.
+In addition to the procedures described for search space partitioning, we address two additional concerns regarding the proposed strategies: -0.2in \begin{itemize} \itemsep{-0.18em} \item \textbf{Computational Cost}.
 Building a search tree at each iteration can be computationally expensive, where multiple classifiers such as Support Vector Machines \citep{boser1992svm} need to be trained and are used for inferring labels of thousands of candidate data points. \item \textbf{Balance of Exploration and Exploitation} The depth of the tree, determined by the number of bifurcations from root to leaf, affects the range of the search space represented by each leaf node.
-As the tree deepens, leaf nodes represent smaller and more specific partitions, potentially leading to insufficient exploration. \end{itemize}

-The two concerns necessitate a dynamic and adaptive strategy to control the maximum depth of the constructed search tree during optimization.
+As the tree deepens, leaf nodes represent smaller and more specific partitions, potentially leading to insufficient exploration. \end{itemize} The two concerns necessitate a dynamic and adaptive strategy to control the maximum depth of the constructed search tree during optimization.
 Towards this target, inspired by TuRBO's approach \citep{eriksson2019turbo} for exploration control via dynamic trust region adjustment, HiBO allows the tree to expand or shrink based on consecutive successes or failures.
-Consecutive successes reduces the number of bifurcation and hence increases the range covered by each leaf node, thereby promoting more exploration by considering a broader set of samples with equal partition-score weights.
+Consecutive successes reduce the number of bifurcation and hence increases the range covered by each leaf node, thereby promoting more exploration by considering a broader set of samples with equal partition-score weights.